Item 1 Cover Page

 Item 15 Custody

-GAA will arrange for you to receive account statements directly from the independent qualified custodian of your account assets, generally RBC.
+GAA will arrange for you to receive account statements directly from the independent qualified custodian of your account assets, generally TD.
 These are your official account statements for valuation, tax and all other purposes.
 We encourage you to review the transactions, positions and valuations for accuracy, and to compare this information with any account statements or performance reports you may receive from GAA or your Advisor.
 The information contained in your official custodial account statements may vary slightly with that contained in other statements or performance reports you receive due to differences in the computing method, timing of calculation, and source of valuations.
 Any concerns should be immediately reported to the GAA Compliance Department at (407) 254-1500.

 Item 16 Investment Discretion